Evening

 At dusk, this angler tries his luck from the wharf in Longdong, north-eastern Taiwan.
 (Photo copyright © by Kaj Halberg)

-In 1988, I participated in an expedition, the aim of which was to count wintering Palaearctic waders along the Tanzanian coast, described on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.
+In 1988, I participated in an expedition, the aim of which was to count wintering Palaearctic waders along the Tanzanian coast.
+The research on this expedition is described on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.

 Late afternoon sun, illuminating mangrove with feeding birds, including dimorphic egrets (Egretta dimorpha) and a crab plover (Dromas ardeola), Ras Pombwa, Tanzania.
 (Photo copyright © by Kaj Halberg)